 -

-The course is offered for IT-oriented employees (from user to decision-taker) looking for an introduction to the topics data science, artificial intelligence, and machine learning, meant for practical application.
+The course is aimed at IT-savvy participants (from users to decision-makers) who are looking for a broad introduction to the topics of data science, artificial intelligence and machine learning for application.

 -